ClockGen/FullLayoutASK/README.md

 # Full Layout for AnySoftKeyboard
-* A layout and set of themes for AnySoftKeyboard.
+* A layout and a set of themes for AnySoftKeyboard.
 The package features 2 layouts (english and russian) optimized for terminal input.
 ## Features
 * The layouts have number keys, various functional keys (tab, ctrl, esc, home, end and arrow keys) as well as copy, cut, paste keys and a special key to summon AnySoftKeyboard functional overlay.